Full-stack-block-ai/Full-stack-block-ai/README.md

 ## ⚡ Fun Fact
 When I’m not coding, you’ll likely find me following the latest trends in crypto and stock markets.
 I believe that understanding financial markets will give me a unique edge in creating impactful technology solutions.

----

-Feel free to adjust the contact details or add more personal touches if you'd like.
-This README should now give potential employers a strong impression of your interests, skills, and ambitions.
---->